butterymoney/book/innovation.md

 As DAOs have scaled in scope, market cap, and contributors, governance has run into issues of corruption, inertia, and in-fighting, especially where the DAO’s operations are complex.

-As the range and diversity of stakeholders increases, and the potential set of actions and decisions expand, governance must increase the throughput of governance to accommodate, without creating a self-serving bureaucracy.
+As the range and diversity of stakeholders increases, and the potential set of actions and decisions expand, governance must increase its throughput to accommodate, without creating a self-serving bureaucracy.

 ### MakerDAO’s MetaDAOs